TIBCOSoftware/snappydata/docs/quickstart/getting_started_on_aws.md

 <a id="getting-started-on-aws"></a>
-# Getting Started on AWS
+# Getting Started on Amazon Web Services (AWS)

-You can quickly create a single host SnappyData cluster (i.e. one lead node, one data node and a locator in a single EC2 instance) through the AWS CloudFormation.
+You can quickly create a single host SnappyData cluster (i.e. one lead node, one data node and a locator) in a single Amazon Elastic Compute Cloud (EC2) instance through the AWS CloudFormation.

 ## Prerequisites